Rehab Treatment Recovery Center for Prescription Drug Addiction In Los Angeles, CA

 Our prescription drug rehab in Los Angeles offers detox services to ensure our clients are safe during the initial stage of recovery.

-Anxiolytics have a powerful effect on cognition, which makes the withdrawal process excruciating.
+Anxiolytics have a powerful effect on cognition, making the withdrawal excruciating.
 Detoxing from benzos is particularly dangerous for a few reasons:

 I am forever grateful to have had this experience.
 I would recommend anyone who wanted help to come here.
 This place literally saved my life.
 I have overcome so many obstacles that always stood in the way of my recovery.
 It’s not just because I was ready… the approaches the therapists use come from an empathetic, compassionate, and understanding place.
 They were able to hold the mirror up and help guide me through making solid changes.